Business Advisory & Tax Planning Services in the UK

 Tax planning, as we practise it, is something considerably more straightforward.
 It is the disciplined habit of understanding the tax implications of decisions before they are made — and, where the rules permit, making those decisions in a way that is both commercially sensible and tax-efficient.
 Nothing artificial.
 Nothing contrived.
 Simply an informed approach to decisions that have tax consequences, made with proper professional understanding of the options available.

 Most small business owners are entitled to pay less tax than they do — not because they are doing anything wrong, but because they are not always aware of the reliefs, allowances, and legitimate planning opportunities that apply to their situation.
-A pension contribution made at the right time.
-A capital expenditure decision timed to the right tax year.
-A remuneration structure reviewed and optimised for the current circumstances.
-A business restructuring that better reflects how the business actually operates.
-These are not schemes.
-They are the application of knowledge to real decisions.

-Remuneration planning
+Remuneration Planning

 For director-shareholders of limited companies, how profits are extracted — the balance between salary, dividends, and other forms of benefit — is one of the most consequential tax decisions made each year.
 The right answer depends on the company’s profit level, the director’s other income, the NI position, and the longer-term financial plan.
 We review this regularly, not just at setup.